Developer(s) – Capcom

 PEGI – 18

-Released back in 2009 as one of the most highly anticipated titles of the year, the fifth installment of one of Capcom’s flagship franchises was met with mostly positive reception from critics and went on to become the highest-selling game in the series at that point.
+Released back in 2009 as one of the most highly anticipated titles of the year, Resident Evil 5 was met with mostly positive reception from critics and went on to become the highest-selling game in the series at that point.
 Personally, I’ve never been a huge fan of the Resident Evil series, and in my opinion, this is the worst entry in it that I’ve played for a number of reasons.

 Graphics – 7/10